HomeJourneyBook/Homes-journey-archive/Valley/Villagers/README.md

 Despite these distinctions, the Villagers rarely divide one another by status or importance of profession.
 Every role within the Valley is regarded as a necessary part of the overall order.

-Despite the apparent simplicity of their daily life, there is a strong sense that much of the Villagers’ knowledge was never directly written down, but instead passed through tradition, craft, shared labor, and tea ceremonies.
+Despite the apparent simplicity of their daily life, there is a strong sense that much of the Villagers’ knowledge was never directly written down, but instead passed through tradition, craft, shared labor, and Tea ceremonies.
 Because of this, many ancient customs continue to exist even when their original meaning can no longer be fully explained through words.

 ---